Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 Subtotal: 211

 # Duped with NewGardiner
-- 134C8: campaign for staves
-- 134C9: campaign for staves
-- 134CA: campaign for staves
-- 134CD: campaign for staves
-- 134D2: campaign for staves
-- 134D7: campaign for staves
-- 134D8: campaign for staves
-- 134DA: campaign for staves
 - 134EE: after ED
 - 134EF: EE + legs on heels
 - 13559: 5A minus beard